primetype/asmtp/README.md

 ## poldercast: relaying messages

 [`poldercast`] is a pub/sub peer to peer topology builder.
-Each nodes subscribes to a list of **Topic** and publish it to the network.
-Each messages sent for the given topic will be relayed through the network of nodes who subscribed for this topic.
+Each node subscribes to a list of **Topics** and publishes it to the network.
+Each message sent for the given topic will be relayed through the network of nodes who subscribed to this topic.

 ## keynesis: passport of identity

 [`keynesis`] defines a `Passport`.
-It is in fact a _blockchain_ owned and control by the users and publicly shared.
+It is in fact a _blockchain_ owned and controlled by the users and publicly shared.
 The users update their `Passport` with new keys.

-Every updates are shared across the poldercast network.
-It only contains public keys.
+Every update is shared across the poldercast network.
+The `Passport` only contains public keys.
-Only the other peers who subscribed to receive notification about the passport will receives the updates.
+Only the other peers who subscribed to receive notifications about that `Passport` will receives the updates.

 ## Topic: anonymous message metadata

-One of the main issue in secure messaging is that it is possible to access the metadata of the message (who sent a message to whom).
-This can be problematic as it breach the anonymity of the users and can lead to catastrophic situations.
+One of the main issues in secure messaging is that it is possible to access the metadata of the message (who sent a message to whom).
+This can be problematic as it breaches the anonymity of the users and can lead to catastrophic situations.

 ASMTP provides a way around that.